kathleenlan/dominion/README.md

 <img src="./images/cards/Smithy.png" width="150">

 Bandit is an Action card that also has an Attack type.
 The Attack type just means that its effect attacks other players.
-Some action cards have rules that depend on the number of types other cards have.

 <img src="./images/cards/Bandit.png" width="150">